 GHG measurements and monitoring begin 1/1/10 for reporting in early 2011.

-First compliance period begins 1/1/12- electric generation (including imports); industrial and commercial combustion; industrial process non-combustion emissions.
+First compliance period begins 1/1/12 for electric generation (including imports); industrial and commercial combustion; industrial process non-combustion emissions.

-Second compliance period begins 1/1/15- residential, commercial, and industrial fuel combustion below 25,000 metric ton threshold; transportation fuel.
+Second compliance period begins 1/1/15 for residential, commercial, and industrial fuel combustion below 25,000 metric ton threshold; transportation fuel.

 Encourage entities to reduce GHG emissions 1/1/08-12/31/11 by issuing Early Reduction Allowances that are in addition to allocated allowances and are treated like allocated allowances.

-Since the 2008 IRP, the Washington Department of Ecology has moved forward with enacting Executive Order 09-05 Washington’s Leadership on Climate Change which went into effect May 21, 2009 and directs state agencies to, among other deliverables:
+Since the 2008 IRP, the Washington Department of Ecology has moved forward with enacting Executive Order 09-05, Washington’s Leadership on Climate Change, which went into effect May 21, 2009 and directs state agencies to, among other deliverables:

 Continue to work with six other Western states and four Canadian provinces in the Western Climate Initiative to develop a regional emissions reduction program design;